Garden Fire Pit Buying Guide: Steel, Cast Iron and Corten Compared

 The Corten patina lifecycle

 Buyers new to Corten often ask "is it meant to look like that?" at every stage.
 The answer changes month by month for the first two years.
-Knowing the lifecycle prevents you returning a perfectly normal pit because you thought it was rusting through.

 | Phase | Timeline | What it looks like | What is happening |